shriawesome/MachineLearning/FeatureSelection/README.md

 			* Correlated features tend to show similar importance in predicting the target, which when used alone can high importance value in general.
 			* Lesser amount of data when used for model development can often lead to Overfitting.
 		* Procedure for feature Selection :
-			a.
+	<br> a.
 Build a random forest.
-			b.
+	<br> b.
 Determine feature importance.
-			c.
+	<br> c.
 Select the features with the highest importance.